rydmike/rydmike.github.io/blog_flutter_linting.md

 with **flutter create** using Flutter **version 2.3.0-12.0.pre or newer** are automatically enabled to use the **Flutter lints** package.

-When this is written, Flutter stable channel is still on version 2.2.3, you will not yet get these lints automatically enabled when you create a new Flutter project on stable channel.
+When this is written, Flutter stable channel is still on version 2.2.3, so you will not yet get these lints automatically enabled when you create a new Flutter project on stable channel.
 It is however coming soon, and you can of course easily make your Flutter project use these lints already now.